 Emotional Triggers for Dogs in Thunderstorms

 Beyond the sensory overload, dogs are highly perceptive creatures that can pick up on their owner’s emotions.
-If the people around them are stressed or anxious during a storm, dogs are likely to mirror those feelings.
+If the people around them are stressed or anxious during a storm, dogs are likely to mirror those feelings, creating a cycle of anxiety that can worsen over time.

 Recognizing the Signs: Symptoms of a Dog Scared of Thunderstorms

-Being aware of your dog’s behavior during thunderstorms can help you mitigate their fear effectively.
+Being aware of your dog’s behavior during thunderstorms can help you mitigate their fear effectively and provide appropriate support when they need it most.

 Behavioral Indicators of Thunderstorm Anxiety in Dogs

 Symptoms of thunderstorm anxiety can vary widely among dogs.
 Common signs include shaking, panting, drooling, pacing, trying to escape, destructive behavior, and even uncontrolled elimination.
-Some dogs may become overly clingy, while others might choose to isolate themselves.
+Some dogs may become overly clingy, while others might choose to isolate themselves in hiding spots around the house.

 Physical Implications of Thunderstorm Anxiety